-More space in Classes VI to X books for ancient Indian knowledge systems, tradition
+More space in Classes VI to X NCERT books for ancient Indian knowledge systems, tradition

 Speaking at a lecture series organised by IGNOU and the Sangh-backed Bhartiya Shikshan Mandal in August last year, HRD Minister Prakash Javadekar had mentioned that NCERT will work on giving students a better understanding of Bharat and its “glorious past”.

 “We will replicate such courses with NCERT because we think our true identity begins with the identity of our nation.
-Without knowing it, we will not continued on page 2 New NCERT textbooks have more space for ancient Indian knowledge and tradition be able to decipher the truth about the world.
+Without knowing it, we will not be able to decipher the truth about the world.
 We are open to discussions about the value of our past,” Javadekar had said.

 The Indian Express compared old and new versions of 25 textbooks across five subjects – History, Geography, Political Science, Science and English.
 The comparison revealed new and additional content on the country’s ancient past not only in history textbooks, but also in science and geography.
 Consider the key additions: